InvolutionHell/involutionhell.github.io/CONTRIBUTING.md

 # Contributing Guide

 Thank you for your interest in **Involution Hell Docs**!
-This is an open-source documentation site built with **Next.js + Contentlayer**, with content stored in the `docs/` folder.
+This is an open-source documentation site built with **Next.js + Fumadocs**, with content stored in the `app/docs/` folder.
 We welcome Pull Requests and Issues!

 ---